OldMan2525/firmware/README.md

 # firmware

+Update 2021-April 22nd:
+Alex_qm just released the Aquila specific port of the Marlin UI extended firmware 1.3.0 for our beloved Voxelab Aquila.
+Here is my manual mesh version of that update, in the manualmesh_1.3.0_GD+STM_Universal/ directory.
+The build is now Universally compatible with both the STM32F103 and Giga Devices GD32F103!
+Screen brightness control is now a new feature.
+All of my previous modifications listed below for 1.2.2A have been retained in this new build.
+If you are updating from 1.2.2A, you do NOT need to reflash the DWIN screen.
+DWIN has not changed, those files are identical in both the 1.2.2A and 1.3.0 firmware directories.

 A place for OldMan2525 binary builds of various Voxelab Aquila Marlin firmware

 In the manualmesh folder is my build of Alex_qm's Marlin UI extended firmware 1.2.2A for the Voxelab Aquila printer.
 Special things I've enabled: